Mileena28/Mileena28.github.io/_posts/2025-07-03-the-procedure-that-shouldnt-exist.md

 > *"I knew I couldn't let my mom see, or she might make me go back."*

 But perhaps the most devastating part of her account is what happened afterward.
-When her father asked if it hurt, *"I lied and said no, because I knew it wasn't supposed to hurt, and everyone told me that it wouldn't, so it was probably something wrong with me."* A three-year-old was already learning to blame herself for medical trauma, already internalizing the message that her pain didn't matter if it contradicted what adults said should happen.
+When her father asked if it hurt:

+> *"I lied and said no, because I knew it wasn't supposed to hurt, and everyone told me that it wouldn't, so it was probably something wrong with me."*

+A three-year-old was already learning to blame herself for medical trauma, already internalizing the message that her pain didn't matter if it contradicted what adults said should happen.

 Even the medical staff reinforced this gaslighting.
 After the burning antiseptic procedure, the nurse told her: